[ << previous | index | next >> ]

 Still feeling feverish, perhaps from a dose of heatstroke, I tried a chocolate gelato from a place on the main street as we headed back to our room.
 We also stopped for more groceries, intending to make ourselves dinner on the porch in front of our room instead of going out for more pasta again.
 We bought the softest bread we could find, which was in the form of panini rolls - softish but very dry.
 It seems to be almost impossible to get soft bread in Italy.
 Edam cheese slices and speck were added as well to go on the bread.
 Further down the street we stopped at a fruit shop for apples and tomatoes.

 We ate a simple dinner sitting at the table outside our room.
-A pleasant luxury almost after a steady diet of restaurant food.
-Afterwards we rested in our room again until 07:45 when we left to pick up our laundry.
+A pleasant luxury after an almost steady diet of restaurant food.
+Afterwards we rested in our room again until 19:45 when we left to pick up our laundry.
 By this time I was very feverish and just wanted to sleep, but we got our laundry which was lovely and clean.
 After returning once more to our room we packed our bags for tomorrow so we could get away quickly.

 As we entered the residence, we spotted the old woman and made it clear to her that we were catching the 07:45 boat to Milazzo the next morning and wanted a lift in her van at 07:15, so we would have time to pick up some breakfast.
 I think she said that would be fine.